Introduction

 Area of Triangle by Heron’s Formula

 With the help of Heron’s formula, we can easily find the area of a triangle.
-In any triangle, if all the three sides are given then first, we find the semi-perimeter and then we use the formula.
+In any triangle, if all three sides are given then first, we find the semi-perimeter and then we use the formula.
 Let us understand with the help of an example.

 Example – Find the area of the triangle whose three sides are 3 cm, 5 cm, and 6 cm.